 Ortiz was immensely popular during his famous days.
 His 2006 bouts with Chuck Lidell, Forrest Griffin, and Ken Shamrock drew record numbers of pay-per-view audience.

-Ortiz was a UFC Light Heavyweight champion with 5 successful title defenses.
+Ortiz was a UFC Light Heavyweight champion with 5 successful title defences.
 Ortiz is still active an MMA artist, but he currently has no associations with UFC.

 At present, he has a contract with Combate America.
 Ortiz became a UFC Hall of Fame inductee on July 7 2012, right before his UFC 148 bout with Forrest Griffin.